 EU e-commerce package - new VAT rules from 1 July 2021

-The EU’s e-commerce package will introduce changes from 1 July 2021 in respect of the movement of goods from Northern Ireland to the EU and imports of low value goods into the EU or Northern Ireland.
+The EU’s e-commerce package introduced changes from 1 July 2021 in respect of the movement of goods from Northern Ireland to the EU and imports of low value goods into the EU or Northern Ireland.

-The package also introduces new rules for supplies made through online market places, similar to those already applying in Great Britain and partly in Northern Ireland.
+The package also introduced new rules for supplies made through online market places, similar to those already applying in Great Britain and partly in Northern Ireland.

 Find further information about the UK’s existing scheme see changes to VAT treatment of overseas goods sold to customers from 1 January 2021.

 Goods are low value where they are in consignments with an intrinsic value not exceeding £135 (€150).

 Two new IT systems have been introduced – one for the collection of VAT on imports of low value consignments and the other for the collection of VAT on intra-EU Business to Consumer (B2C) transactions of goods.
 Both systems are designed to reduce administrative burdens on business and to facilitate the collection of VAT across the EU.
 Implementation of the EU’s e-commerce package is in accordance with the UK obligations under the Northern Ireland Protocol.

 The intra-EU part of the e-commerce package applies to both goods and certain electronically supplied services throughout the EU.
 However, as the Northern Ireland Protocol only applies to goods, the UK’s implementation of the EU’s e-commerce package will only apply to supplies of goods in respect of Northern Ireland.
 This means that supplies of services to or from Northern Ireland do not count towards the distance selling threshold.